In many cases, lake paddling provides some of the calmest conditions, but that doesn’t mean you shouldn’t try to find the best lake kayak.

 The tough aluminum frame gives it great stability and allows for a more streamlined design that cuts through the water.

 But it still weighs just 36 pounds making it easy to move around.
 The inflation process can be challenging at first with several air tubes and different nozzles.

 Unlike most inflatables, there is a surprising amount of storage space and the boat’s ability to handle a variety of conditions means that you can take it out overnight if you desire.

 - Inflating is time-consuming with a steep learning curve

 - 300-pound load capacity

-Best Tandem Lake Kayak: Ocean Kayak Malibu XL
+Best Tandem Kayak for lakes: Ocean Kayak Malibu XL

 I have a soft spot in my heart for Ocean Kayak.
 They always seem to be cooking up little tweaks and modifications to improve their boats.
 The Malibu XL is no different.